 There have been some fan theories on the upcoming heroes & mechanics.
 Thoughts?

 James: I love seeing the fan theories circulating on the internet (yes, we read them...).

 It makes me happy to see that people are so passionate, and yes there’s some great theories and concepts floating around out there… I think when it comes to preview season, some people are going to feel very, very clever.

 That concludes this Q&A!

 We look forward to sharing ARC with you soon.

 James White is the Founder, CEO, and Game Designer of Legend Story Studios.
-Robbie Wen is the Creative Director and CTO.
+Robbie Wen is the Co-Founder, Creative Director and CTO.